davitmarg/Epimetheus-Bot/README.md

 - `GET /api/v1/versions/{doc_id}` - List all document versions
 - `GET /api/v1/versions/{doc_id}/{version_id}` - Get specific version
 - `POST /api/v1/revert/{doc_id}/{version_id}` - Revert to previous version
-- `GET /api/v1/status` - Get service status and document stack information
+- `GET /api/v1/status` - Get service status information
 - `GET /health` - Health check endpoint

 ## How It Works

-1. **Message Ingestion**: The Bot listens to Slack channels and ingests messages into Redis, organized by thread.
+1. **Message Ingestion**: The Bot listens to Slack channels and receives message events in real-time.

-2. **Batching**: Messages are batched until either:
-   - 50 messages are received, OR
-   - 10,000 characters are accumulated

-3. **Dispatching**: When a threshold is reached, the Bot pushes the batch to a Redis queue (`epimetheus:updater_queue`).
+2. **Immediate Dispatch**: Each message is immediately pushed to a Redis queue (`epimetheus:updater_queue`) for processing.
+No batching or threshold waiting.

-4. **Consuming**: The Updater Service consumes batches from the Redis queue using blocking pop operations.
+3. **Message Consumption**: The Updater Service consumes messages from the Redis queue using blocking pop operations, processing them one at a time.

-5. **Stacking**: The Updater Service stacks new messages on top of the existing document state.
+4. **Document Routing**: The Updater Service determines which document(s) should receive the message using:
+   - Vector similarity search in ChromaDB (primary method)
+   - Fallback to documents in the Drive folder mapping
+   - Creation of a default document if none exist

+5. **Document Update**: For each message, the system:
+   - Reads the current document content from Google Docs
+   - Prepares context combining the existing document and new message
-6. **Generation**: When the character threshold (10,000) is reached, ChatGPT generates an updated document that:
+   - Uses OpenAI GPT-4 to generate an updated document that:
      - Preserves existing valuable information
-   - Integrates new information from Slack conversations
+     - Integrates new information from the Slack message
      - Maintains proper formatting and structure
-   - Removes outdated information
+     - Removes outdated information when appropriate

-7. **Versioning**: Each update creates a new version that can be reverted if needed.
+6. **Versioning**: Each update creates a new version stored in MongoDB that can be reverted if needed.

-8. **Vector Storage**: Document chunks are stored in ChromaDB for future RAG queries.
+7. **Vector Storage**: Updated document chunks are stored in ChromaDB for future RAG queries and document routing.

+8. **Notifications**: Optional Slack notifications are sent to inform users when documents are updated.

 ## Configuration